nohup-afk/stockbit-test/README.md

 # stockbit-test

 how to run ui automation test

-    instal  Chocolatey

-    To install Node JS, run the following command from the command line or from PowerShell: choco install nodejs
+    *To install Node JS, run the following command from the command line or from PowerShell: choco install nodejs

     verify installation
         node -v
         npm -v

+    change directory to
+        cd serenity-js-cucumber-webdriverio-template
     npm ci
         Running npm ci downloads the Node modules this project depends on, as well as the latest version of chromedriver and the Serenity BDD CLI reporter jar.
         * working with chrome ver 100